 Consequently, we propose a reference framework for design recovery and documentation retrieved analysis, involving the stakeholders, their concerns, circumstances related to resource availability, and the situations encountered when conducting a reverse engineering process.
 The main contributions of this work are: A conceptual model for design recovery and the documentation retrieved analysis, based on ISO/IEC/IEEE 42010, ISO/IEC 19506, and Unified Modeling Language (UML) standards.
 A methodology that guides the reverse engineering process according to the context in which the need arises, enabling stakeholders to obtain results tailored to their concerns.
-The characterization of the contexts in which reverse engineering process, represented by the scope, situations, resources, stakeholders, and their concerns.
+The characterization of the contexts in which reverse engineering is applied.
+The inclusion of the context analysis in reverse engineering process, represented by the scope, situations, resources, stakeholders, and their concerns.
 The design and construction of a prototype query mechanism to facilitate the analysis of the recovered documentation.